 Degree Total (minimum): 39 credit hoursRefer to Department Guidebook or advisors for sequence of courses.

-The Department of Educational Leadership and Policy Studies offers two routes to earn the Master of Education in Educational Administration (M.Ed.) and Principalship Certification: the campus-based self-selecting program, and several cohort programs (i.e. groups of students following the same sequences and programs) are also available.
+The Department of Educational Leadership and Policy Studies offers two routes to earn the Master of Education in Educational Administration (M.Ed.) and Principalship Certification: the self-paced program, and several cohort programs (i.e. groups of candidates following the same sequence of courses).
+The Department also offers courses for candidates seeking Superintendent Certification.

 The grade of R (research in progress) is a permanent grade; completing course requirements in a later semester cannot change it.
 To receive credit for an R-graded course, the student must continue to enroll in the course until a passing grade is received.